relwiwa/basic-react-workshop/tutorial-setup.md

 ```
 create-react-app markdown-previewer
 ```
 The client will now install everything we need for us in the project folder **markdown-previewer**.
+We don't have to deal with any webpack or other kinds of setup.
+Many things work out of the box, e.g. CSS Modules.

 ### Starting the sample application